Bundoran: Adventure World

-Adventure World, near Waterworld, includes waltzing horses and water bumper cars, for younger families.
+Adventure World, near Waterworld, includes waltzing horses, water zorbing and water bumper cars, for younger families.
 A big wheel is used in Galway's Christmas market, where it is located outside the Great Southern Hotel.

 Amusement arcades

 Macks amusements are owned by a son of Sean McEniff.
 There are several hundred gaming machines and several dozen amusement machines.
 At its entrance is a large statue of Neptune.

 Hotels, hostels, caravans and campsites

 Bundoran has many hotels, among the biggest are The Allingham Arms (132 rooms), The Great Northern (102) and The Holyrood (91).
 Fitzgerald's Hotel, with 16 rooms, is the town's smallest and first opened in 1941, retaining an atmosphere from the past.
 As well as hotels, a 2018 report recorded sixteen caravan sites and campsites (consisting of 4,312 beds), several hundred self-catering residences and nine hostels.

 Brennan's Criterion Bar

 Brennan's Criterion Bar opened in the area in 1900 and shut down in 2018.